 Thanks to David Wall, Marilynne Tomlinson, Andrew Ayre and Juliette Gregson for information and photos for this article.

-The works to improve the front of the market started in spring 2012, and by Easter the building was shrouded in scaffolding.
-The market stayed open and continued to trade as normal.
+The works to improve the front of the market started in spring 2012.
+By Easter that year the building is shrouded in scaffolding.
+But the market stayed open and continued to trade as normal.

-The back of Abingdon Street Market had already been rendered and re-painted.
-This follows on from the other works in the St John’s Square area, to make the market an appealing building that fits in with the outdoor dining and pedestrianised feel of that area of town.
+The back of the building had already been rendered and re-painted.
+This follows on from the other works in the St John’s Square area.
+It was all designed to make the market an appealing building that fits in with the outdoor dining and pedestrianised feel of that area of town.

 Local Shopping in Abingdon Street Market